 I obviously and immediately said yes.
 I had waiting too long already and this was the perfect place and opportunity.
 I got to share the experience with her and Pete (her husband) sitting next to me and supporting me through it all.
 Not only was it the same place where she got Shai’s butterfly, but I ended up sitting in the exact same chair she did.
 Inside my heart I was so honored and thankful to have that be the case.
 It’s a large studio with a ton of chairs.
 What are the odds?
 I prayed a silent thank you to God for such a neat thread of connection.

 My artist was Jason Tritten (you can follow him on Twitter or Instagram) and we viewed his page before arriving.
 His color technique is what sets him apart.
 So talented and I was excited and knew I could trust this shop and its artists.

 We arrived and had the quick consultation about what I had decided would be my first ink.
 He listened politely and after I described the simple aspects I wanted to incorporate, took a few minutes to draw his vision of my idea.
-He came over to us and showed the drawing and I felt a flutter inside and instantly loved it.
-It wasn’t what I thought I wanted by the connection of one of the aspects that I though I would want separate, but it was perfect.
+He came over to us and showed his drawing and I felt a flutter inside and instantly loved it.
+It wasn’t what I thought I wanted (meaning he connected of one of the aspects that I thought I would want separate, in the whole image), but it was perfect.
 That’s why you trust the artist.
 I looked back and Kristin and saw she was thinking the same thing – that’s it.
 That’s exactly it.
 “Beautiful”, I said.
 “This is perfect, thank you.”